marina601/iFitness/README.md

 ### Code

--   The full-screen hero image code came from this [Pixabay ID 5132824](https://pixabay.com/photos/sport-push-up-strength-training-2264825/)
+-   A code for perfect background image has been taken from [CSS trick](https://css-tricks.com/perfect-full-page-background-image/)

--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+-   [Bootstrap4](https://getbootstrap.com/docs/4.3/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+Also

--   [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)
+Bootstrap css library has been used to make site more appealing and responsive.

+-   A code for a table element has been taken from [Bootstrap](https://getbootstrap.com/docs/4.3/content/tables/) and then modified to fit the purpose of the site.

+-   A togler class has been used to create a responsive navebar [Bootsrap](https://getbootstrap.com/docs/4.3/components/navbar/), toggler class has been used to create a hamburger button on small screen devices.

+-   Embaded iframe code has been used from [YouTube](https://www.youtube.com/watch?v=5i8y-_cbwgw&t=1333s) to embade a video link from the YouTube channel.

+-   A link to icons have been used from [Fontawsome](https://fontawesome.com/).

 ### Content